Can You Reuse Daily Contacts?

 Daily vs. Extended-Use (Monthly) Contacts

-Daily disposable contacts, or dailies, are thin, soft lenses designed for single use.1 They’re removed and then disposed of, and a new pair is inserted every day.
+Daily disposable lenses, or dailies, are thin, soft lenses designed for single use.1 They’re removed and then disposed of, and a new pair is inserted every day.

 Their thin nature, coupled with the soft, flexible material (silicone hydrogel), makes the contacts more breathable and comfortable for the eye.2